ankurp/Apple-Web-Push-Notification-Rails/README.md

 [Apple Web Push Notifications]

 ## Overview
-Checkout the [Apple WWDC Session Video] before if you want an overview on how the Safari push notifications work.
+Check out the [Apple WWDC Session Video] before if you want an overview of how the Safari push notifications work.

 <img src="http://www.encoredevlabs.com/images/WebNotifications.png"/>